-Here at Allstate Identity Protection, it’s our goal to protect you while you’re making your voice heard.
-This fall and beyond, try these tips for maintaining your civic duty without getting snagged in a scam.
+This November and beyond, try these tips for maintaining your civic duty without getting snagged in a scam.

 Have you ever signed a local candidate’s nominating petition at the farmer’s market?
 What about participating in a voter registration drive in the parking lot of a music festival?
 Or answering a quick email survey from a favorite candidate?

-That petition may ask for personal details, such as your name and address — and the person with the clipboard may or may not be who they say they are.
-If you leave a voter registration form in the care of a canvasser, the sensitive information may not be stored securely.
-And an email that looks a lot like a legitimate missive from a candidate could actually be a phishing scam.
+That petition may ask for personally identifiable information (PII), such as your name and address — and the person with the clipboard may not be who they say they are.

-If you register to vote in a public place, opt to hand-deliver or mail in the required form rather than leaving it behind with a table of volunteers.
+If you register to vote in a public place, opt to hand-deliver or mail in the required form rather than leaving it behind.

 Remember that it’s only possible to vote at the ballot box or via an official absentee ballot.
-Ignore solicitations that claim you can register to vote by phone, text, or email in exchange for sharing your personal information.
+Ignore solicitations that claim you can register to vote or cast your ballot by phone, text, or email in exchange for sharing your personal information.

 Follow your gut.
 If an email or petition seems to be probing for too much information, opt not to share.